GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   skaffold build [flags]

 Flags:
-  -b, --build-image stringArray      Choose which artifacts to build.
+      ----enable-rpc skaffold dev    Enable gRPC for exposing Skaffold events (true by default for skaffold dev) -b, --build-image stringArray      Choose which artifacts to build.
 Artifacts with image names that contain the expression will be built only.
 Default is to build sources for all artifacts
       --cache-artifacts              Set to true to enable caching of artifacts.
       --cache-file string            Specify the location of the cache file (default $HOME/.skaffold/cache)